 A Brief History

-The Musical Museum was founded over 50 years ago by the late Frank Holland.
+The Musical Museum was founded 60 years ago by the late Frank Holland.
 He started with his own private collection of some half-dozen reproducing pianos, and in 1963 he was given use of the former St George’s Church, Brentford to get the collection under one roof.
-He was initially allowed use of the premises for only two years, but the museum was still there 40 years later!
+He was initially allowed use of the premises for only two years, but the museum was still there 40 years later - as was Frank, who had moved into the vestry!

 In 1966, the collection was formed into a Charitable Trust as The British Piano Museum, and in the early years, a number of famous pianists who had recorded rolls earlier in the century, came along to the Museum to hear themselves play.